About Knitting by Post

 Click here for an article on the GOV.UK website about copyright relating specifically to knitting patterns.

-All of our patterns are in English and have UK terms.Unfortunately we don’t supply patterns in other languages.
+All our patterns are presented in English and use UK terminology.
+Currently, we do not offer patterns in languages other than English.

 All printed patterns are sent by Royal Mail post.
-It is 99p for any number of patterns to UK mainland addresses.
-UK Postage is FREE over £12.
+It is £1.99 for any number of patterns to UK mainland addresses.
+UK Postage is FREE over £13.
 This means that you can save on postage when ordering a number of patterns.

 At this time we are not offering post to countries outside of the UK